aframeai/aframe-shader-experiments/README.md

 # License

-All code except for the Mandelbulb code are MIT licensed.
+All code except for the Mandelbulb code is MIT licensed.

 © 2017 Andrew Fraticelli
 © 2020 @bitcraftlab